-Today’s post is by my good friend (I’ve actually met her in real life!)
+Today’s raised planter bed post is by my good friend (I’ve actually met her in real life!)
 Missy!
 Missy writes a great blog, make sure you check her out after you check out her planter beds!

 Hello everyone, I am Missy from My Cottage Charm and I’m doing a guest post for Gail today.
-I can’t tell you how excited I was when Gail asked me if I would would do a post for her!
+I was so excited when Gail asked me if I would would do a post for her!
 She’s a great gal and this is an honor.
 Thanks Gail!

 I’d like to tell you a little bit about my blog before we get started with the tutorial on the raised planter beds.
 My Cottage Charm is my little place in the world to tell you how to decorate on a budget, how to build wonderful things for your home (and yes, power tools are involved..they’re your friends!), and sometimes I even share a few things about what’s going on in my life.

 Here are a few of my favorite things from my blog….
 Garage sale $5.00 Chandelier:

 If you’d like to see more of my favorite posts and follow along to see what else I’m doing, go HERE! (but not until you read how to make these fabulous raised planter beds!) lol Now let’s get busy building some raised planter beds!
 When we moved into our home, I soon discovered our back yard is pretty much one big rock pile, so I decided raised beds would be our best bet for pretty flowers and vegetables. (see, just look at all those rocks we dug out!)
 YIKES!

 Decide on planter size